enthought/mayavi/docs/source/mayavi/building_applications.rst

     why relying on using the current figure, as mlab most often does, is dangerous.

-    The solution to this, is explicitely pass in the Mayavi figure to mlab's figure keyword argument::
+    The solution to this, is explicitly pass in the Mayavi figure to mlab's figure keyword argument::

 	mlab.points3d(x, y, z, s, figure=self.scene.mayavi_scene)

-    However, this functionnality is new in Mayavi 3.2.1.
+    However, this functionality is new in Mayavi 3.2.1.

     A full example with two embedded scenes is given on :ref:`example_multiple_mlab_scene_models`.

-    Another way of creating isolation between scene is to explicitely insert them in different engines.
+    Another way of creating isolation between scene is to explicitly insert them in different engines.
 This is demonstrated in :ref:`example_multiple_engines`